phamkhanhbk/TIG-Stack-using-InfluxDB-3/README.md

 ## 1. Install & Setup InfluxDB 3 Core (alpha release)

-### Install InfluxDB via shell script.
+### Install & Start InfluxDB via shell script.

 For detailed installation instructions, refer to this [guide](https://docs.influxdata.com/influxdb3/core/get-started/)

 `curl -O https://www.influxdata.com/d/install_influxdb3.sh && sh install_influxdb3.sh`

+Follow the prompt to install it locally (for this example recommend to use object storage as your local filesystem)

 ### Verify the installation

 `influxdb3 --version`

-### Start InfluxDB

-Here we are using local disk at /.influxdb3 as the object storage location, this can be modified to storing data elsewhere such as on AWS S3, other cloud providers etc.

-`influxdb3 serve --host-id=local01 --object-store file --data-dir ~/.influxdb3`
+It should be running in the background now on localhost at port 8181!

 ### Create a token